cloudflare/workers-sdk/.changeset/thin-pots-camp.md

 { "configPath": "../../path/to/wrangler.json" }
 ```

-When this file exists Wrangler will use the `configPath` (relative to the `deploy.json` file) to find an alternative Wrangler configuration file to load and use as part of this command.
+When this file exists Wrangler will follow the `configPath` (relative to the `.wrangler/deploy/config.json` file) to find an alternative Wrangler configuration file to load and use as part of this command.

 When this happens Wrangler will display a warning to the user to indicate that the configuration has been redirected to a different file than the user's configuration file.